-This is a very demanding work experience.
-You will find that there is some lifting, climbing in and out of vehicles, and walking over various types of terrain, as well as working 12 hour days.
+This is a demanding work experience.
+You will find yourself lifting box, climbing in and out of vehicles, walking over various types of terrain, and working 10-hour days.
 We recommend that you walk one to two miles each day at least a month prior to the trip.
-Please include any physical limitations in your letter of application.
-A brief medical history and emergency contact form is required by USM/PRHDR
+A medical history, physical exam performed and signed from a provider, and emergency contact form is required by USM/PRHDR.
+Please include any physical limitations.